RA6M4 Evaluation Kit

 RA6M4 Block diagram (Credit: Renesas Electronics Corporation)

-Detailed hardware feature for the EK-RA6M4 MCU can be found at EK-RA6M4 - User’s Manual
+Detailed hardware features for the EK-RA6M4 MCU can be found at EK-RA6M4 - User’s Manual

 Supported Features